EwoutH/urban-self-driving-effects/paper/paper.md

 While these parameters were used in the model, most source data is available for the whole Netherlands.
 Scripts to generate the OpenStreetMap data are available.
 The only data limiting the spatial scope are the OD matrices from the V-MRDH model, which cover the whole Netherlands, but only have sufficient resolution in the MRDH region.
 The model could also be ran for multiple days, with trip probability data being available for every day of the week.

 ## 3.2 Key submodels
 The model consists of two main submodels: the agent mode-choice model and the traffic simulation model.
 These submodels interact through agent decisions, which influence traffic flow and congestion patterns, which in turn affect mode choices of future agents.
-These submodels are fed various input data, which can be seen as a third submodel.
+Various input data are entered into the submodels, which can be seen as a third submodel in itself.
 The conceptual model in Fig. 3.2 illustrates the key variables and interactions between submodels.

 ![Conceptual-model-v2-no-exp.svg](img%2FConceptual-model-v2-no-exp.svg)
 _Fig 3.2: Conceptual model displaying the submodels, variables and their interactions_